Rosa Mayreder: Feminism, writing, and art

 During World War I Mayreder published articles and reports in which she advocated a pacifist approach in various media outlets, including Neues Frauenleben and Internationale Rundschau.

 In addition to writing, Mayreder took a liking for painting and became the first woman admitted to the Aquarellist club.
 In 1981, one of her watercolors was accepted as an exhibition at the annual Viennese Kunstlerhaus (House of Artists).
 Furthermore, Mayreder founded the Kunstchule for Frauen und Madchen (Art School for Girls and Women) with Olga Prager, Marriane Hainisch, and Karl Federn.

 Rosa Mayreder was one of the founding members of the General Austrian Women's Association.
 She met Rudolf Steiner (with whom she entered into a long and extensive correspondence) through women's rights campaigner Marie Lang.
 She also met Hugo Wolf and Friedrich Eckstein.
 Rosa formed a warm friendship with Wolf and developed one of her stories as the libretto for his opera Der Corregidor, which was first performed in Mannheim in 1896.
 During these years she published her first novel Aus meiner Jugend (From My Youth).
 It was also in Lang's circle that Rosa met Marianne Hainisch with whom she worked in the Austrian women's association "Allgemeiner Österreichischer Frauenverein", which was formed in 1902.

 Rosa Mayreder was the only female founding member of the Sociological Association of Vienna which was initiated in 1907.
-During the First World War Mayreder engaged in the peace movement and became in 1919 the chairman of the "Internationale Frauenliga für Frieden und Freiheit" (International Women's League for Peace and Liberty, IFFF).
+During World War I Mayreder engaged in the peace movement and became in 1919 the chairman of the "Internationale Frauenliga für Frieden und Freiheit" (International Women's League for Peace and Liberty, IFFF).

 Mayreder was an influence on Swedish literary critic Klara Johanson.

 Rosa Mayreder and Nietzsche’s philosophy

 In her early publications on various social issues such as feminism and public health, Mayreder was enthusiastically appreciative of the work of Nietzsche.
-In her later writings in the late 1920s, Mayreder became more critical of Nietzsche’s writings as well as the excesses of the emerging cult around Nietzsche’s philosophy; however, she did not abandon her overall appreciation of Nietzsche.
+In her later writings in the late 1920s, Mayreder became more critical of Nietzsche's writings as well as the excesses of the emerging cult around Nietzsche's philosophy; however, she did not abandon her overall appreciation of Nietzsche.